For up-to-date answers to issues concerning classes, financial aid, graduation, and hours of operation, please see our Student Information page.

 - Have you been around anyone who is ill with fever, cough, difficulty in breathing, loss of sense of smell, or loss or sense of taste during the last 14 days?

 - HGTC students who are experiencing any of the above-mentioned symptoms (or other influenza-like illnesses) are encouraged to call the Office of Student Affairs at 843-349-7550.
-We are here to support you.

 - If you need services and do not have a mask or if you are unable to wear a mask, several